yochaigal/cairn/adventures/conversions/a-man-on-the-road.md

 # A Man on the Road

-- Converted from the original [work by Ian Yusem](https://ian-yusem.itch.io/a-man-on-the-road).
+- Based on the original [work by Ian Yusem](https://ian-yusem.itch.io/a-man-on-the-road).
-- Credit to Kevin Hopf.
+- Conversion credit to Kevin Hopf.

 ## The Man
 7 HP, 3 Armor, 18 STR, 16 DEX, 18 WIL